rust-lang/style-team/text/0000-customisability.md

 [implementation]: #implementation

 Rustfmt already allows customisation via `rustfmt.toml`.
 There is nothing more to implement here.
-Over time, I expect the number of options to be reduced.
+During the style RFC process, I expect the number of options to be reduced.

 See [config.rs](https://github.com/rust-lang-nursery/rustfmt/blob/master/src/config.rs)
 for the definition of the config file.